icgrp/ese532_handouts/_sources/hw3/u96v2_setup.md

 ```

 Your setup for this HW should look like {numref}`ultra96-setup`.
-Note that the usb to ethernet adapter should be plugged into the usb port closest to the corner of the board.
+Note that the USB to Ethernet adapter should be plugged into the USB port closest to the corner of the board.
 ```{figure} images/env_setup.jpg
 ---
 name: ultra96-setup